 Charles William Beebe (1877-1962) *

 I took up scuba diving in 1999 and I'm a PADI Master Scuba Diver with over 500 logged dives all over the world (Red Sea, the Strait of Hormuz, the Persian Gulf, the Mediterranean, the Caribbean, the Atlantic, the Pacific and Indian Oceans, and a couple of quarries in the UK).
-I took a dry suit course in July 2001, but almost all of my diving has been in comparatively warm waters.
+My diving is currently on hiatus.
+I took a dry suit course in July 2001, but almost all of my diving was in comparatively warm waters.
 I'm also qualified to dive Nitrox which helps to add a safety margin when doing multiple repetitive dives on liveaboards.
 I initially trained at Aquatech in Manchester.

 In the time I've been diving I've been lucky enough to see some incredible sights underwater.
 My favourite dive site is probably the Carnatic, a P&O passenger steamer that sank at Abu Nuhas in the Red Sea in 1869.
 There are a number of close seconds though.